 What do researchers know about Morgellons disease?

-Current attitudes toward Morgellons disease fall into various categories:
+Attitudes toward Morgellons disease fall into various categories:

-- Some health professionals believe that Morgellons disease is a specific condition that needs to be confirmed by future research.
+- Some health professionals believe that Morgellons disease is a specific condition that needs to be confirmed by research.

 - Some health professionals believe that signs and symptoms of Morgellons disease are caused by another condition, often mental illness.